jingbozhou/RiceApp/README.md

 ---

+## Associated Publication

+This software and the associated phenotypic dataset were developed in support of the following research article:

+**Concurrent improvement of yield, quality, resistance traits of rice varieties in China**

+---

+## Acknowledgments

+We would like to thank **Prof. Ji-Hong Huang** for helpful suggestions.
+We gratefully acknowledge the Chinese scientists, breeders, and farmers whose exceptional contributions and dedication have significantly advanced rice breeding in China.
+Their expertise and long-term efforts have been indispensable in driving agricultural innovation and progress.

+---

-## 8. Contact
+## Contact

-For questions, suggestions, or collaboration inquiries, please contact the repository maintainer.
+For questions, suggestions, or collaboration inquiries, please contact the **Jing-Bo Zhou** (zhoujingbo@gdaas.cn) or **Chong-Rong Wang** (wangcr1980@163.com) or **Xin-Guang Zhu** (zhuxg@sippe.ac.cn) or  **Yi-Bo Chen** (chenyibo1213@126.com).

 ---